ffxvs/sd-webui-complete-setup/README.md

 ### Runpod
 1. [Sign up](https://www.runpod.io/console/signup) and add some credit to your [balance](https://www.runpod.io/console/user/billing).
-2. Open one of these template to create a Pod : [SD Web UI Auto1111](https://www.runpod.io/console/gpu-cloud?template=38adx50leu) / [SD Web UI Forge](https://www.runpod.io/console/gpu-cloud?template=kwef1wl832)
+2. Open one of these template to create a Pod : [SD Web UI](https://www.runpod.io/console/gpu-cloud?template=38adx50leu) / [SD Web UI Forge](https://www.runpod.io/console/gpu-cloud?template=kwef1wl832)
 3. Make sure the template is :
-   * SD Web UI Auto1111 : `ffxvs/sd-webui-containers:auto1111-latest`
+   * SD Web UI : `ffxvs/sd-webui-containers:auto1111-latest`
    * SD Web UI Forge : `ffxvs/sd-webui-containers:forge-latest`
 4. Select _Secure Cloud_ if you want to use _Network Volume (Persistent Storage)_, or Community Cloud if you want to use cheaper GPU.
 5. Choose a GPU with at least 16GB VRAM, for example RTX A4000, RTX A4500, RTX 3090.